um-grex/grex-docs/content/docs/computecanada/_index.md

 The account will allow you to manage your roles and groups in CCDB, to access National HPC and Cloud machines, as well as few other Compute Canada services such as Globus and NextCloud.

-However, it is insufficient to access Grex.
+Since we have switched Grex to CCDB credentials in late 2019, the CCDB account is both necessary and sufficient to access Grex.
+The old Westgrid accounts are no longer needed, nor working.

 ## Regional Partners